 The Brief History of PBX Phone Systems

-Back in the day, when someone called a business, a human operator or receptionist from outside the company would need to manually connect the call to the relevant person using cords and a switchboard.
+Back in the day, when someone called a business (aka when a business received an inbound call), a human operator or receptionist from outside the company would need to manually connect the call to the relevant person using cords and a switchboard.

 In the 1960s, the first iterations of PBX were introduced as a way for employees to make calls within their office or connect to others outside of it without having to go through a receptionist.
 Ultimately, it was a way to reduce costs by making internal and external company phone communications more effective.

 By the 1990s, as the internet and computer technology experienced major advancements, so too, did telephone systems.
 After integrating with computers, they eventually incorporated the use of their internet connection.
 Today, PBX systems have a multitude of complex features including call forwarding, voicemail, missed call email notifications, call recording, extension dialing, and mobility.

 Several components make up a traditional PBX system.

 - The system includes a CPU (Central Processing Unit) that controls call switching, call logging and routing, and connecting and disconnecting.

 - A power supply module gives the phone system the power it needs.
 Its capacity depends on the number of extension lines.